 First some background...
 Rust is the result of an electro-chemical reaction between iron and oxygen and the end result is iron oxide.
 As with many chemical reactions we need a third element which in this case is water or H20.
 Do we need to flash back to high school chemistry class?
 Not really, just know that the more water is around, the faster rust will form.
 Water can be in the form of rain or just relative humidity, so the dryer the climate you live in, the less rust you will experience.
 This is why the best old cars come from Arizona and other western states with dry climates.

 You have several ways to deal with rust...

 Physical removal of rust:

 Get out the sandpaper, grinders and wire brushes!
 Physical removal of rust involves using something harder that the rust you want to remove and using it to wipe off that iron oxide.
 Wire brushing will take the longest time, sandpaper is better and if you use a power tool or air tool it's even faster.
 Grinders are great if you have a lot of rust on heavy metal where there is no danger of ruining the base steel.
-Sandblasting is also an option and while dirty and sometimes expensive, it does a great job of getting in to all the nooks and crannys.
+Abrasive blasting (also known as Sand Blasting, but never use sand due to Silicosis) is also an option and while dirty and sometimes expensive, it does a great job of getting in to all the nooks and crannys.